0lesen/Grandstream-HT801/README.md

 ## DHCP
 In this example I use isc-dhcp-server software (apt install isc-dhcp-server) on ubuntu 18.04 server

-To catch the grandstream HT801 SIP and pass TFTP server ip information in the DHCP request we use option 66 In the dhcpd.conf file:
+To catch the grandstream HT801 SIP and pass TFTP server ip information in the DHCP request I use option 66 In the dhcpd.conf file:
 <pre>
 class "GRANDSTREAM HT801"{